 And because it’s not as massive a category as in previous eras, don’t be surprised if you find that many 50-inch televisions aren’t as competitive as larger models.
 However, this isn’t always the case.
 Aside from price and availability, 50-inch televisions can come with displays and features found on larger and smaller models.

 This can include QLED, OLED, and standard LED, as well as 4K display support.
 As with smaller and larger models, you’ll get a range of ports, allowing you to connect streaming devices and gaming consoles to your television.
 Usually, you’ll get three or four HDMI ports as well as an auxiliary or optical digital sound output.

-While not as popular as the best 43-inch TVs or the larger 55-inch options, 50-inch televisions tend to have an affordable price range anywhere from $300 to $500.
+While not as popular as the great 40-inch TVs, the best 43-inch TVs, or the larger 55-inch options, 50-inch televisions tend to have an affordable price range of anywhere from $300 to $500.
 However, it’s possible to find cheaper or more expensive models depending on the features and display quality specifications that you prefer.

 OLED (organic light-emitting diode) utilizes material that glows when it comes into contact with electricity.
 Likewise, QLED (quantum dot light-emitting diode) leverages nanoparticles to produce colors instead of white LEDs.
 Because of these two methods, both OLED and QLED are viewed as superior tech thanks to enhanced color accuracy and wider viewing angles.

 Even though 50-inch televisions aren’t the most popular size anymore, they’re still an effective option for people who want to have a television that won’t overwhelm a smaller room.